-Ed is probably best known as co-presenter of the institution that is Ski Sunday.
+Ed is probably best known as the co-presenter of the BBC institution that is Ski Sunday.
 Ed has fronted the show for over a decade and has helped bring competitive snowboarding to an ever-growing UK audience.

 Ed started his broadcast career as a presenter of the RTS award winning series Freesports on 4 (Channel 4).
 He also fronted the madcap series, Gumball 3000: Around The World in 8 Days (Channel 4 / The Extreme Channel), a high-octane blast across three continents in the world's dream supercars.
 Ed then worked on a wide spectrum of shows and mediums.
-From the wonderfully puerile and immature Ed vs. Spencer (Sky One/BBC America) to Trailer Park on CNX, the Turner teen channel, to his highly acclaimed radio show ‘Amped’ on Kerrang Radio that ran for two years.
+From the wonderfully puerile and immature Ed vs. Spencer (Sky One/BBC America) to Trailer Park on CNX, to his radio show ‘Amped’ on Kerrang Radio that ran for two years.

-Ed’s CV also boasts live MC’ing and the events he’s covered range from the London leg of the Red Bull Air Race to The Carling Festival and every major snowboard event in Europe.
-Ed’s roots however lie in journalism where he cut his teeth as the editor of White Lines snowboard Magazine and it’s a skill which he is revisiting by way of self-produced pieces for Ski Sunday.
-Perhaps more questionable is Ed’s status as 3 time undefeated UK Air Guitar Champion as his alter ego Satan Whoppercock.
+Ed’s roots lie in journalism where he cut his teeth as the editor of White Lines snowboard Magazine and it’s a skill which he is revisiting by way of self-produced pieces for Ski Sunday.
+Perhaps more questionable is Ed’s status as 3-time undefeated UK Air Guitar Champion as his alter ego Satan Whoppercock.